-Control Directive Description ESI_processing_type ESI_processing_type can be one of the following: T specifies that the document is an ESI template F specifies that the document is an ESI fragment empty specifies that the response does not require ESI processing cache_request_type cache_request_type can be one of the following: H specifies a cache hit S specifies a cache hit of a stale document U specifies a cache update of a stale document G specifies a cache update of a document that was marked for removal but still physically resides in the cache M specifies a cache miss N specifies a non-cacheable cache miss max-age="expiration time[+removal_time] Specifies the time, in seconds, to expire the document, and optionally, the time, in seconds, to remove the document from the cache after the expiration time. max_age does not appear if the cache_request_type is N. age= document_age Shows how long, in seconds, the document has been in the cache age does not appear if the document is non-cacheable.
+Control Directive Description ESI_processing_type ESI_processing_type can be one of the following: T specifies that the object is an ESI template F specifies that the object is an ESI fragment empty specifies that the response does not require ESI processing cache_request_type cache_request_type can be one of the following: H specifies a cache hit S specifies a cache hit of a stale object U specifies a cache update of a stale object G specifies a cache update of an object that was marked for removal but still physically resides in the cache M specifies a cache miss N specifies a non-cacheable cache miss max-age="expiration time[+removal_time] Specifies the time, in seconds, to expire the object, and optionally, the time, in seconds, to remove the object from the cache after the expiration time. max_age does not appear if the cache_request_type is N. age=object_age Shows how long, in seconds, the object has been in the cache. age does not appear if the object is non-cacheable ecid=request_ID, sequence_number Specifies the request ID and sequence number specified in Oracle-ECID request header: See Also: "Oracle-ECID Request-Header Field" on page 2-28